jackyhuynh/MyDevKB/documents/testing-software-document/testing-tools.md

 #### Advantage:
 - Testing the functionality of the GUI (button, hyperlink)
 #### Disadvantage:
+- can be costly due to UX test need to perform byb human not machine
 - can't test the non-functionality (if website attract user, ...)
 - Not have a clearly framework to implement User Experience Testing (UX)
 ### Applications use the testing technique:
 #### <b>Kind of applications:</b>
-- web clients and server (web applications, web pages, web server)
+- web clients and/or server (web applications, web pages, web server)
 - desktop applications
 #### <b>Justify</b>
 - GUI Testing is testing on interaction between users and an application with GUI.
 Therefore, the